kyhau/docker-notebook/docker-orchestration.md

 # Set up a swarm
 docker swarm init [OPTIONS]

+# For a cluster to have dedicated manager nodes that are not served as worker nodes.
+docker swarm init --availability=drain

 # Docker will display the necessary information for a manager or node to join a cluster during initialization.
 # This command will allow you to retrieve that information for subsequent joins.
 docker swarm join-token manager